 Dr. Amanda Tachine, Research Evaluation Associate, American-Indian College Fund

-Both days also include Team Facilitation sessions and carefully constructed breakout sessions covering community college data templates, course observations and equity planning (refer to the Sample Agenda below).
+Both days also included Team Facilitation sessions and carefully constructed breakout sessions covering community college data templates, course observations and equity planning (refer to our SEPI 2019 Agenda below).

-At the end of each institute, CUE collects evaluations from attendees who participated in all SEPI sessions.
-The following are participant comments from our most recent SEPI (Feb.
-2016 in Los Angeles, CA):
+At the end of each institute, CUE collects evaluations from attendees.
+The following are comments directly from our participants of our most recent Student Equity Planning Institute (March 2019 in Los Angeles, CA):